martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 Note:

-: The base64 is decoded to avoid capturing variations in padding.
+: The base64 of the SDP `identity` attribute is decoded to avoid capturing variations in padding.
 The base64-decoded identity assertion could include leading or trailing whitespace octets.
 WebRTC identity assertions are not canonicalized; all octets are hashed.

-Where a PASSPoRT is used, the compact form of the PASSPoRT MUST be expanded into the full form.
+Where a PASSPoRT {{!PASSPoRT}} is used, the compact form of the PASSPoRT MUST be expanded into the full form.
 The base64 encoding used in the SIP Identity (or 'y') header field MUST be decoded then used as input to SHA-256.
 This produces the 32 octet `binding_hash` value used for creating or validating the extension.
 In pseudocode, using the `signed-identity-digest` field from the `Identity` grammar defined {{!SIP-ID}}:

 ```
 external_id_hash = SHA-256(b64decode(signed-identity-digest))